- UAB and Sexual Consent

 Good People Brewing Company: Microbrewery located near Railroad Park on 14th Street South.
 Available in fine taverns all over Birmingham.
 See goodpeoplebrewing.com for more information.

 Graduate School: UAB is known as a research intensive university committed to new discoveries in multiple fields.
 The Graduate School currently administers doctoral programs in 35 areas and master’s level programs in 45 areas in the arts and sciences, business, education, engineering and health professions.
 UAB also supports 80 interdisciplinary research centers.
-Our programs attract outstanding faculty and students and unite disciplines to produce new knowledge and new technologies.
+Programs attract outstanding faculty and students and unite disciplines to produce new knowledge and new technologies.
 Several programs are designed to promote and support a diverse student body and to increase the participation of under-represented populations in graduate programs.

 Gyro: Pronounced jeer-oh, zheer-oh; Gk. yee-raw; it is meat, usually lamb, roasted, thinly sliced and then served with pita bread and hummus.
+Birmingham has a strong Greek food heritage, as evidenced in the numerous popular restaurants throughout the area.

 Habitat for Humanity: Prominent non-profit organization offering dozens of volunteer opportunities around Birmingham each semester.